theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > Alas ! it         was too late  to wish  that        !
 She  went  on  growing , and growing , and very
 # NSg  .
 NPrSg/ISg+ V   W?
 NSg/J P  NSg/V N/I/C/Ddem+ .
 ISg+ NSg/V J/P NSg/V   .
 V/C NSg/V   .
-V/C J
+V/C J/R
 > soon had to kneel down      on  the floor  : in        another minute   there was not   even    room
 # J/R  V   P  V     NSg/V/J/P J/P D+  NSg/V+ .
 NPrSg/J/P I/D+    NSg/V/J+ +     V   NSg/C NSg/V/J NSg/V/J
 > for this    , and she  tried the effect of lying   down      with one       elbow  against the